 As a child, Denis undoubtedly had several symptoms of ADHD.
-It is easier for him to remember the problems relating to his activity level (the A2 criteria).
-Those include the childhood symptoms of squirming (A2a), inability to remain seated (A2b) or wait his turn (A2h), always being on the go (A2e), excessive running (A2c), and excessive talking (A2f).
-(For children, DSM-5-TR requires six of these symptoms-but, because they tend to be poorly remembered years later, only five for patients ages 17 and above.
+It was easiest for him to remember the problems relating to his activity level (the A2 criteria).
+Those included the childhood symptoms of squirming (A2a), inability to remain seated (A2b) or wait his turn (A2h), always being on the go (A2e), excessive running (A2c), and excessive talking (A2f).
+(For children, DSM-5 requires six of these symptom-but, because they tend to be poorly remembered years later, only five for patients age 17 and above.
 The same numbers and rationale hold for symptoms of inattention.)
-Denis thinks that his attention span was also problematic, though he is less clear about the details.
+Denis also thought that he had had problems with his attention span, though he was less clear about the exact symptoms.

-His symptoms were present when he was a small child, certainly before age 12 (B); we have only anecdotal "clear evidence" that they interfered with the quality of his schoolwork, but at this remove, it seems to be enough.
-His clinician should ascertain that he had had difficulties in more than one setting (such as school and at home, C).
-But even 3 decades later, he remembers enough hyperactivity/impulsivity symptoms to justify the childhood diagnosis.
+These symptoms were present when Denis was a small child, certainly before age 12 (B); we have only anecdotal "clear evidence" that they interfered with the quality of his work, but at this remove, it would seem to be enough.
+His clinician should ascertain that he had had difficulties in more than one setting (such as school and at home;, C).
+But even three decades later, he remembered enough hyperactivity/impulsivity symptoms to justify the childhood diagnosis.
 As adults, many such patients recognize restlessness as their predominant symptom.
 It would be a good idea for the clinician to verify what Denis thought he remembered, perhaps by obtaining old school records.

-In children, several other conditions make up the differential diagnosis.
-(Note that in a clinician's office, many children with ADHD can sit still and focus attention well; the diagnosis often hinges on the history.)
-Those with intellectual developmental disorder learn slowly and may be overly active and impulsive, but patients with ADHD, once their attention is captured, are able to learn normally.
-Unlike children with autism spectrum disorder, patients with ADHD communicate without undue difficulty.
+In children, a number of other conditions make up the differential diagnosis.
+(Note that in a clinician's office, many children with ADHD are able to sit still and focus attention well; the diagnosis often hinges on the history.)
+Those with intellectual disability learn slowly and may be overly active and impulsive, but patients with ADHD, once their attention is captured, are able to learn normally.
+Unlike children with autism spectrum disorder, patients with ADHD communicate normally.
 Depressed patients may be agitated or have a poor attention span, but the duration is not usually lifelong.
 Many patients with Tourette's disorder are also hyperactive, but those who only have ADHD will not show motor and vocal tics.

 Children reared in a chaotic social environment may also have difficulty with hyperactivity and inattention; although ADHD can be diagnosed in a child who lives in an unstable social environment, the process requires extra care and thought.
-Oppositional defiant disorder and conduct disorder may involve behavior that runs afoul of adults or peers, but those behaviors appear purposeful and are not accompanied by the feelings of remorse typical of ADHD behavior.
+Other behavior disorders (oppositional defiant disorder, conduct disorder) may involve behavior that runs afoul of adults or peers, but the behaviors appear purposeful and are not accompanied by the feelings of remorse typical of ADHD behavior.
 However, many children with ADHD have comorbid conduct, oppositional defiant, or Tourette's disorder.